 The application process is currently closed.
-The last call for applications was July 5, 2017, and the completion deadline is August 2.
-Applications are reviewed in September, and grants are awarded in October.
+The last call for applications was July 5, 2017 – August 2, 2017.
+Applications are reviewed in September and October, and grants are awarded in November.
 Final grant reports are completed in July of the following calendar year.

 Grants range from $1,000 to $5,000.

 Since 2009, the Community Care Fund has awarded more than $900,000 of Duke employee donations to dozens of local nonprofits.